Jaime-Soto1/matador-board/README.md

 # Matador Board

 Matador Board is a full-stack Kanban-style document workflow application built with React, TypeScript, Express, and MySQL.
-The project was designed for a university-style approval process where users can manage boards, organize tasks, upload documents, and track document approval statuses.
+The project was designed for a university-style approval process where users can manage boards, organize tasks, upload documents, invite members, and track document approval statuses.

+## Project Purpose

+Matador Board was designed as a senior design-style workflow application for managing shared task boards and document approval processes.
+The goal was to create a system where users could organize tasks, collaborate through group boards, upload documents, and track approval statuses in one place.

+## My Role

+For this project, I helped organize the team's workflow, coordinate project responsibilities, and keep development moving toward the final application goals.
+I contributed to the database design and SQL work, including helping structure tables for users, boards, documents, columns, tasks, invites, and group board functionality.

+I also supported backend development by helping troubleshoot API routes, database connection issues, and data persistence problems between the React frontend, Express backend, and MySQL database.
+My work focused on making sure the system could save and retrieve board data, support document workflow features, and function reliably for returning users.

 ## Features